YaoMeng94/FSN-Gradient/README.md

 # FSN-Gradient
-This repository is corresponding to Article **"Cortical gradient of a functional similarity network captured by the geometry of cytoarchitectonic organization"**
+This repository is corresponding to Article **1.
+Meng, Y. et al. Cortical gradient of a human functional similarity network captured by the geometry of cytoarchitectonic organization.
+Commun Biol 5, 1–9 (2022)**

 ### unzip the resourses.zip and add this to your matlab path.
  FSN_Features: calcualting all the functional metrics